CHI St. Alexius Health Williston Medical Center

 Our Rehab Services include occupational therapy, physical therapy and speech therapy.
 The services are designed to accommodate the unique needs of patients of all ages requiring rehabilitative care.

-Occupational therapy is a healthcare profession concerned with the development, recovery and maintenance of daily living activities.
-Occupational therapy may include education, exercises, and the use of devices which compensate for permanent or temporary loss of function.
+Occupational therapy is a health care profession concerned with the development, recovery and maintenance of daily living activities.
+Occupational therapy may include education, exercise and the use of devices which compensate for permanent or temporary loss of function.

 Speech-language pathologists at CHI St. Alexius Health Williston Medical Center evaluate and treat patients to address speech, language, cognitive, and/or swallowing difficulties.

 Dry Needling uses a fine needle or filament to relax trigger points in muscles to decrease pain, increase range of motion, and restore function in a variety of musculoskeletal dysfunctions.
 Patients with a variety of conditions can benefit from dry needling including those with neck, back, knee, hip and shoulder pain.
 Those with muscle spasms and strains, sports injuries and even those with headaches.